thoughtbot/ruby-science/release/book.md

 # Large Class

 Most Rails applications suffer from several Large Classes.
-Large classes are difficult to understand and they make it harder to change or reuse behavior.
+Large classes are difficult to understand and make it harder to change or reuse behavior.
 Tests for large classes are slow and churn tends to be higher, leading to more bugs and conflicts.
 Large classes likely also suffer from [Divergent Change](#divergent-change).